• Style

 Most tasks should take 15 – 30 minutes.
 If it works for you do each task on the corresponding date, if not just use it as a list of tasks, some days you may get more than one done.
 You may wish to take off the weekend and double up on weekdays or vice versa.
 I want you to be successful so do what works best for you.
 We only gave you 27 tasks this month so you can catch up if need be.

-How would you like some free cleaning products delivered to your door?
+How would you like to be able to save money and get cleaning products delivered to your door?
+The Grove offers a free starter kit with a $29 purchase and free shipping.
 This includes Mrs. Meyers Pumpkin Spice scent products for Fall.

-Although Grove is a monthly subscription program, you can cancel at anytime, and you can change your delivery schedule if you’d prefer to receive it every few months.
+Although Grove is a monthly subscription program, you can cancel at any time, and you can change your delivery schedule if you’d prefer to receive it every few months.
 You’ll receive an email 7 days before your next box ships reminding you about it and asking you if you’re still happy about what’s coming your way.
-I usually get a shipment about once a quarter and items are usually cheaper then Amazon Prime.
+I usually get a shipment about once a quarter and items are usually cheaper than Amazon Prime.

 Sign up to get your free Clean and Organize List for Every Month This Year